dmbarbour/wikilon/docs/AboutAO.md

 * no empty or enormous words, 1..30 bytes UTF-8.
 * dictionary names use the same constraints

-Words may be further limited in context of a given system or application model, e.g. unicode normalization and case folding to reduce ambiguity, forbid unicode spaces and separators.
-However, I'd prefer to avoid more sophisticated rules at this layer.
+Words may be further limited in context of a given system, e.g. unicode normalization and case folding to reduce ambiguity, forbid unicode spaces and separators.